jpn--/larch/doc/math.rst

 	   That is, each such alternative has the same systematic utility, :math:`V_{i} = \beta X_{i}`
 	2. The particular locations of the zonal or aggregation boundaries are arbitrary, and have no systematic meaning themselves.
+	3. The number of individual elemental alternatives within each zone or aggregate is directly observable.

 Using these assumptions, we can derive an aggregate/zonal choice model.